kurrik/hono-simple-google-auth/README.md

 ---

+## Breaking Change (v0.2.0+)

+> **Note:** The API now requires an async provider function for options.
+See updated usage below.
+This enables full compatibility with Cloudflare Workers and other platforms where environment variables are only available at request time.

+---

 ## TypeScript Support

 This package is written in TypeScript and ships with full type definitions.
 If you are using TypeScript, you will get type checking and autocompletion automatically when you import from `hono-simple-google-auth`—no additional setup is required.